johnbayko/hicp/docs/hicp.rst

     "changed" event when editing is finished, which is usually when "return" or "enter" is typed, or editing focus changes to some other component.

-    Text content and text attributes (both character and paragraph structure) are specified with separate headers ("content" and "attribute").
-An end-of-line sequence (or other characters) within the text is not valid for representing a paragraph break.
+    Text content, text attributes, and structure are specified with separate headers ("content", "attribute", and "structure").
+An end-of-line sequence (or other characters) within the content is not valid for representing a paragraph break.

   "textfield"
     A single line text field (which does not support paragraph structures in